 The internship placement is paired with a Global Internship Program class that meets each week.

 Programming and Activities

-With My Global Education in Barcelona, you and your new CAPA friends will be able to:
+With My Global City in Barcelona, you and your new CAPA friends will be able to:

 Learn about the Mediterranean cuisine through Tapas tasting.